ramseyjiang/go_mid_to_senior/pkgusages/docker/golang/readme.md

 1. From Creating our image using the base image golang:alpine.
-This image runs the alpine Linux distribution which is small in size and has Golang already installed which is perfect for our use case.
+This image runs the alpine Linux distribution which is small and has Golang already installed which is perfect for our use case.

 2. Env Set necessary environment variables needed for our image